mwblab/fed_database/README.md

 # FED Database

 ## Overview
-FED Database is an calculation pipeline for FED data management combining the power of Python/Django for backend operations with the flexibility of Vue.js for a responsive frontend experience.
+FED Database is an data management pipeline for FED data combining the power of Python/Django for backend operations with the flexibility of Vue.js for a responsive frontend experience.
 This document provides the setup steps for both Django and Vue.js to get your FED Database environment up and running.

 ## Prerequisites
 Before you begin, ensure you have the following installed: